 Probably the most important parameter when modeling a PCM is the relation between the location of the phase front at s and the time t.
 The different geometries resulting from an encapsulation or from a heat exchanger can lead to completely different variation of x with time.

 Analytical solutions can give and important hint if for example encapsulations as flat plates, pipes, or spheres should be used in an application with respect to the desired time development of the heat flux.
-Despite this important and general information given by analytical solutions, it is important to keep in mind that strong limitations exist with respect to geometry and what is more important, to thermal effects.
+Despite this important and general information given by analytical solutions, it is important to keep in mind that strong limitations exist with respect to geometry and what is more important, with respect to thermal effects.
 These restrictions often lead to poor results when using analytical models to get quantitative information [17].
-For example, often analytical models do not include sensible heat, only treat heat conductions and not convection, assume that the PCM is at the phase change temperature at the beginning, and that boundary temperatures are constant.
+For example, often analytical models do not include sensible heat, only treat heat transfer by conduction and not convection, assume that the PCM is at the phase change temperature at the beginning, and that boundary temperatures are constant.
 Moreover, another restrictive limitation is the assumption of a sharp melting temperature (most materials have a melting range several degrees K).
 This assumption leads to significant errors if the temperature at the boundary comes close to the melting range.
 If the temperature of the boundary is very different from the melting range, this restriction is negligible.
 But then the sensible heat becomes significant and cannot be neglected any more.

-For a detailed and more realistic analysis of real problems a different approach is necessary, the use of numerical models.
-Numerical models are more flexible with respect to thermal effects, and to the geometry.
+For a detailed and more realistic analysis of real problems a different approach , the use of numerical models, is necessary.
+Numerical models are more flexible with respect to thermal effects and geometry.
 All heat storage problems are dynamic problems, therefore it is additionally necessary to find the solution in time.

-The simulation of heat transfer in a PCM in a simple geometry can be done with many mathematical and engineering software tools like MatLAB, Mathematica and EES.
+The simulation of heat transfer in a PCM with a simple geometry can be accomplished with many mathematical and engineering software tools like MatLAB, Mathematica and EES.
 Also, results can be achieved with commercial CFD (computational fluid dynamics) software like COMSOL, FLUENT and ANSYS.

 CHAPTER 3 –BEAM DOWN PILOT PLANT